Frequently Asked Questions

 How do I get approval for a course abroad to count toward a track?

-Courses in one of the following areas may qualify for credit toward the Global Commerce Track: an internationally-focused course in a business discipline (e.g. International Marketing), a regionally-focused course relevant to business (e.g. Strategic Management in China, Emerging Economies in Latin America), or a course focused on a relevant global business challenge (e.g. Impact of Brexit on Global Financial Markets).
+Courses in one of the following areas may qualify for credit toward the Global Commerce & Society Track: an internationally-focused course in a business discipline (e.g. International Marketing), a regionally-focused course relevant to business (e.g. Strategic Management in China, Emerging Economies in Latin America), or a course focused on a relevant global business challenge (e.g. Impact of Brexit on Global Financial Markets).
 You would need to submit a new course request specifically asking for the course to count toward Global Commerce (except if it is a course also counting toward your concentration, e.g. COMM 4690 Global Management for the Management concentration).

 I am doing a second major and I see that a course in that department was previously approved.
 Does that mean it will automatically count toward my major (or minor)?

 A course previously approved as a non-business elective in a non-Commerce department (e.g. ECON 3000T, ANTH 3000T, HIST 3000T) will not automatically count toward your major/minor if you select it in this system.
-To get approval for that course to count toward a second major/minor, you must obtain the signature of that department’s undergraduate program director on a McIntire transfer of credit form and turn it in to Global Programs at McIntire Student Services.
+To get approval for that course to count toward a second major/minor, you must obtain the signature of that department’s undergraduate program director on a McIntire transfer of credit form and turn it in to Global Programs at McIntire Student Success.
 You should also add a course approval request on this site, asking for it to count toward Second Major or Minor; the request will be marked as approved when the completed transfer of credit form is received by Global Programs.